Bachina-Pranav/Gutenberg_Project/chapters/Part3-chapter6.md

 been quite impossible to use the A vocabulary for literary purposes or for political or philosophical discussion.
 It was intended only to express simple, purposive thoughts, usually involving concrete objects or physical actions.
 The grammar of Newspeak had two outstanding peculiarities.
-The first of these was an almost complete Free eBooks at Planet eBook.com 379 interchangeability between different parts of speech.
+The first of these was an almost complete interchangeability between different parts of speech.
 Any word in the language (in principle this applied even to very abstract words such as IF or WHEN) could be used either as verb, noun, adjective, or adverb.
 Between the verb and